dbwebb-se/mvc/example/php-linter-and-mess-detection/README.md

 tools/phpstan/vendor/bin/phpstan analyse src
 ```

-PHPstan validates your code according to [levels between 0 and 10](https://phpstan.org/user-guide/rule-levels) where 0 is the loosest level and 9 being the strictest level of linting.
+PHPstan validates your code according to [levels between 0 and 10](https://phpstan.org/user-guide/rule-levels) where 0 is the loosest level and 9 is the strictest level of linting.

 Try to validate your code on level 9 and then you can downsize the level to an acceptable one.